ubernostrum/django-flashpolicies/docs/faq.rst

 What versions of Django are supported?
 --------------------------------------

-As of django-flashpolicies |version|, Django 1.4 and 1.5 are supported.
-It is expected that django-flashpolicies |version| will also work unmodified with Django 1.6, once Django 1.6 is released.
+As of django-flashpolicies |version|, Django 1.7 and 1.8 are supported.

 Older versions of Django may work, but are not supported.
-In particular, the behavior of the ``APPEND_SLASH`` setting in old Django versions may be problematic: on some older versions of Django, ``APPEND_SLASH`` always adds a trailing slash even if the URL would match without it.
+In particular, the behavior of the ``APPEND_SLASH`` setting in some old Django versions may be problematic: on very old versions of Django, ``APPEND_SLASH`` always adds a trailing slash even if the URL would match without it.
 This makes it impossible to serve a master policy file, which must have *exactly* the URL ``/crossdomain.xml``, with no